qiyangduan/kandbox_planner/README.md

     docker-compose -f prod.yml build
     docker-compose -f prod.yml up
     ```
+3. If there is no error, you should be able to create a super user with:

+    ```shell
+    docker-compose run backend python manage.py createsuperuser
+    ```

-3. Open a browser and visit http://localhost:8000
+3. Open a browser and visit http://localhost:8000.
+You can create the rest of users with the super user credential.

 # Keywords